|A Palawan climbing an aerial bridge made of rattan canes to reach a ginuqu tree canopy. |

 The Palawan have not been properly consulted about either the mining projects or the oil palm plantations.

-The Philippine government is also delaying the implementation of the country’s Indigenous People’s Rights Act (IPRA), which provides for the identification, delineation and recognition of indigenous land.
+The Philippine government is also failing to implement the country’s Indigenous People’s Rights Act (IPRA), which provides for the identification, delineation and recognition of indigenous land.
 The mining projects on Palawan Island clearly violate this and other Philippine laws.

 Watch Voices from the ‘Last Frontier’ a documentary on the situation.
 Read more about the mining threats to isolated Palawan communities in Bulanjao and and Gantong/Brooke’s Point in these two geo-tagged reports of a joint investigation by Ancestral Land/Domain Watch (ALDAW) and The Centre for Biocultural Diversity (CBCD) of the University of Kent (UK).